-- The letter should state the residency dates, the name(s) of the collaborating teacher(s), the school’s commitment to partnering with the applicant on the residency as described and during the allowable grant period, and the school’s agreement to comply with the FY23 ARSG guidelines.
-The letter should be signed by the collaborating classroom teacher.
+- The letter should state the residency dates, the name(s) of the collaborating teacher(s), the school’s commitment to partnering with the applicant on the residency as described during the allowable grant period, and the school’s agreement to comply with the FY23 ARSG guidelines.
+The letter should be signed by the primary collaborating classroom teacher and school principal.

 - MCPS Schools at a Glance Information Sheet

 - If the applicant is collaborating with a non-public school, please provide information that is comparable to that found on the MCPS website, including the FARMS rate and programs for ESOL students and students with disabilities.

 - Programming Support Materials